Unique National Intracloud Detection Network Breaks New Ground on Severe Storm Prediction

 The state-of-the-art technology behind WTLN is a culmination of extensive development by WeatherBug engineers, researchers and lightning scientists.
 Deployment of lightning sensors throughout its vast network of weather stations enables WeatherBug to quickly expand WTLN.

-"Just as the use of weather radar on aircraft and the ground more than 30 years ago was a quantum jump for the meteorological industry, the WeatherBug Total Lightning Network, with its unique intracloud capacity, represents a similar improvement for lighting detection capabilities and location accuracy," said Ralph Markson, Ph.D and president of Airborne Research Associates, an atmospheric electrical research company based in Weston, Mass.
+"Just as the use of weather radar on aircraft and the ground more than 30 years ago was a quantum jump for the meteorological industry, the WeatherBug Total Lightning Network, with its unique intracloud capacity, represents a similar improvement for lightning detection capabilities and location accuracy," said Ralph Markson, Ph.D and president of Airborne Research Associates, an atmospheric electrical research company based in Weston, Mass.
 "Intracloud lightning detection enables visibility into the formation of the first intracloud lightning flashes inside the cloud while it is growing and enables observation of end phase sparking.
 As a result, users can detect when a storm is starting and when it is really over.
 The information is especially critical for the aviation industry, and also for advanced forecasting and alerting of severe weather phenomena like tornadoes and downbursts."

 In addition to the high frequency sensitivity that provides visibility of cloud flashes, WTLN features: